Ri-Var/BirdCLEF-audio-classification-notebook/README.md

 ## Results

-The model is evaluated on a train-test split using metrics like:
+The model is evaluated on a train-test split using the following metrics:
-- Accuracy
-- Recall
-- Precision
-- Classification Report
+- Area Under Curve (AUC): a metric used to evaluate the performance of binary or multi-class classification models, especially in imbalanced datasets.
+It measures a model's ability to rank positive instances higher than negative ones, across all classification thresholds.
+  The model after
+  - removing Human Speech segments from the audio files using Silero VAD
+  - using 3 randomly selected 1-sec clips from the audio files (fills in white noise if there aren't any available)
+  - and using embeddings for Google's YAMNET audio classifier achieved an AUC score of **0.817**

 ---
 ## References